Hey Sis, I See You...

 Hello!
 I'm Yanique

-I believe that with a few gentle shifts in how you relate to yourself, you can learn to love who you are and accept that you’re already enough—without working overtime to ‘fix’ yourself.
+I believe that with a few meaningful shifts, you can learn to find love in yourself and accept that you’re enough, without trying to earn your worth.

 Yanique thank you for putting in the time and sharing your work with us.
 I've read many books and had a ton of therapy that didn't get to the heart of things.
 I've gotten so much clarity from reading your work.